mock-server/mockserver/README.md

 * [mockserver-jetty:jar-with-dependencies](http://search.maven.org/#search%7Cga%7C1%7Cmockserver-jetty) - a fully stand alone web server embedded with all dependencies that mocks HTTP and HTTPS requests (using Embedded Jetty)
 * [mockserver-war](http://search.maven.org/#search%7Cga%7C1%7Cmockserver-war) - a deployable WAR for mocking HTTP and HTTP requests (that runs on any JEE web server)
 * [mockserver-proxy](http://search.maven.org/#search%7Cga%7C1%7Cmockserver-proxy) - an HTTP / HTTPS proxy that allows the recording and querying of requests and response
-* [mockserver-client](http://search.maven.org/#search%7Cga%7C1%7Cmockserver-client) - a Java and JavaScript client to communicate with both the server and the proxy
+* [mockserver-client-java](http://search.maven.org/#search%7Cga%7C1%7Cmockserver-client) - a Java client to communicate with both the server and the proxy
-* [mockserver-client-ruby](https://rubygems.org/gems/mockserver-client) - a Ruby client to communicate with both the server and the proxy
+* [mockserver-client-javaScript](http://search.maven.org/#search%7Cga%7C1%7Cmockserver-client) - a Java client to communicate with both the server and the proxy

 In addition MockServer SNAPSHOT artifacts can also be found on [Sonatype](https://oss.sonatype.org/index.html#nexus-search;quick~mockserver).

+### Docker Index

+Docker Index contains the following artifacts:

+* [MockServer Docker Container](https://registry.hub.docker.com/u/jamesdbloom/mockserver/) - a Docker container containing the Netty MockServer and proxy

 ### Vert.X Module Registry

 Vert.X Module Registry contains the following artifacts:

 * [org.mock-server~mockserver-vertx~2.9](http://modulereg.vertx.io/) - a Vert.X module that mocks HTTP and HTTPS requests
+*

+### MockServer & Proxy Clients

+* [mockserver-client-ruby](https://rubygems.org/gems/mockserver-client) - a Ruby client to communicate with both the server and the proxy
+* [mockserver-client-java](http://search.maven.org/#search%7Cga%7C1%7Cmockserver-client-java) - a Java client to communicate with both the server and the proxy
+* [mockserver-client-javascript](https://rubygems.org/gems/mockserver-client-javascript) - a JavaScript client to communicate with both the server and the proxy

 # Issues